 Franklin McMahon created this video tutorial on synthetic media: transparent video, color bars and tone, and color matte on the Layers Magazine website.

-Premiere Pro CS6 now has HD color bars which comply with ARIB STD-B28 standard for calibrating video output.
-The synthetic also include a 1-kHz tone.
+Premiere Pro has HD color bars that comply with ARIB STD-B28 standard for calibrating video output.
+Synthetic media also include a 1-kHz tone.

 For HD bars and tone, do the following: